vndmtrx/libadt/lib/deques/README.md

 This is similar to a data structure of queue or stack.
 The difference is that the data can be read, inserted or removed at both ends.

 Deques can be used in job scheduling and to implement non-deterministic finite automata.
 For the first, a special type of job scheduling, called A-Steal, implements a task scheduler for several processors.
-For Each processor, is maintained a deque with threads to be executed.
+For Each processor, it is maintained a deque with threads to be executed.
 The next thread to be executed by an specific processor is caught from the head of the deque.
-When a processor finishes execution of your own threads, it can "steal" a thread from another processor.
+When a processor finishes execution of its own threads, it can "steal" a thread from another processor.
 In this case, the stolen thread is caught from the tail of deque.

 More on [Wikipedia](https://en.wikipedia.org/wiki/Double-ended_queue)